 While learning, you had to remember how to pedal and keep your balance.
 But as you repeated the activity, it became part of you and required little thought.
 Why?
 Because you hardwired that activity or habit into your brain.

 Similarly, you have unconsciously hardwired some stress-causing habits into your daily routine.
 So to experience relief, you need to deliberately replace those habits with new relaxing ones.

 For instance, a habit of going to bed late and getting little sleep will set you up for chronic stress.
-You need to stop the patterns created by former habits and the stress will reduce.
+To know how to relieve stress for this - You need to stop the patterns created by former habits and the stress will reduce.

 Now, shifting habits doesn’t have to be a major change.
 It can be adopting new exercises, picking up a relaxing hobby, or exposing yourself to a new environment.

 How to Make Shifts in Your Existing Habits